What we know about the Madison, Wisconsin, school shooting that left a student and teacher dead

 The suspected shooter entered the school at the beginning of the day with the rest of the students, police said.

-But as the school day got underway, investigators believe the suspect pulled out a handgun and opened fire on their peers, Barnes said.
-The shooting was “confined to one space,” the chief said, adding later it was a “learning” part of the school.
+As the school day got underway, the shooter pulled out a handgun and opened fire on their peers, Barnes said.
+The shooting was “confined to one space,” the chief said, adding later it was a “classroom in a study hall of students from mixed grades.”

-At 10:57 a.m., the Madison Police Department received a 911 call from inside the school, Barnes said.
+At 10:57 a.m., a second-grade student called 911 to report the shooting, Barnes said.
+“Let that soak in for a minute,” he remarked.

+A deputy from the Dane County Sheriff’s Office was the first to arrive on the scene at 11:00 a.m., followed by the first Madison police officer just 24 seconds later, who immediately entered the school.

 Medics with the police department were conducting training about three miles away and raced to respond to the shooting, Barnes said.

-“They left the training center immediately and came down here — and doing in real time what they were actually practicing for,” Barnes said at a news conference.
+“They left the training center immediately and came down here — and doing in real time what they were actually practicing for,” Barnes said.

-The first officers arrived at the school at 11 a.m. and immediately entered the building, Barnes said.

 Police cleared the school building and all students were accounted for and reunited with their families, Barnes said.